FAQs for Accessory Units and Renting

 A bona-fide temporary absence of three years or less is allowed.
 In that case the entire home may be rented to one family, or one of the units may be rented while one unit remains vacant.

-Short-term rentals are not allowed in the city.
+Short-term rentals are not allowed in the City.

 Section 19.20 of the Land Development Code defines a Short-Term Rental as: